piyanka/event-relay/README.md

 SEED_DEMO_CONFIRM=YES npm run seed:demo
 ```

-This seed is intentionally idempotent and meant for test data only.
+This seed is idempotent and intended only for test data.
 It creates a demo host, demo attendees, sample events, and sample registrations.